sahuidhsu/GPT-KUnit-coder/README.md

 There's a variable `max_debug_time` in line 242 of [main.py](main.py) that controls the maximum times for self-debugging.
 It's set to 5 by default, you can change it to any number you want.

+### Conversation Log
+The conversation log between the script and the API will be saved in `message_log.txt` if it didn't quit unexpectedly.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.